 I’m Aiste, or Ais for short, a Lithuanian living on a yellow rock called Malta.
-I’m also an avid traveler and in my spare time I write my own stories on a personal blog www.no146.com.
-I’m a professional who has been enjoying an expat life in this small, Mediterranean island since mid 2013.
+I’m also an avid traveler and in my spare time, I write my own stories on a personal blog www.no146.com.
+I’m a professional who has been enjoying expat life in this small, Mediterranean island since mid-2013.
 Initially, I came to Malta for my L.L.M. studies and as you can see, I never really left the island.

-It was not my first time living abroad, in fact I had a chance to enjoy some true Dutch life whilst on an Erasmus exchange program in the Netherlands.
-Afterwards, I spent a beautiful year living in Italy and enjoying the best of the Italian culture.
+It was not my first time living abroad, in fact, I had a chance to enjoy some true Dutch life whilst on an Erasmus exchange program in the Netherlands.
+Afterwards, I spent a beautiful year living in Italy and enjoying the best of Italian culture.

 I’ve never been a person who settles down easily: I was always in search of that perfect place.
 As I like to say, me coming to Malta was the most accidental thing that could have happened to me.
 Back in 2013, while considering the perfect place for my next adventure, being all young and dreamy, the only two things I really considered were English language and good weather [coming from a country which suffers from extremely cold winters and very short and mild summers – weather was a really influential factor!]
 Once I found out about Malta – the decision was made… And I have to say – one of the best decisions in my life!